mikelytaev/n-wise/0000-n-wise.md

   - The participant accepting the invitation and connecting to n-wise.
 If successful, the participant becomes a user of n-wise.

+### Actions

-### N-wise creation
+#### N-wise creation

 The creation begins with the initialization of the n-wise registry.
 This RFC DOES NOT SPECIFY the procedure for n-wise registry creation.
-After creating the registry, the creator commits `genesisTx` transaction.
-The creator automatically obtains the owner role.
-The creator MUST generate a new unique DID and DID Document for n-wise.
+After creating the registry, the creator commits the `genesisTx` transaction.
+The creator automatically obtains the role of owner.
+The creator MUST generate a unique DID and DID Document for n-wise.

-### Invitation of a new party
+#### Invitation of a new party

 Any n-wise party can create an invitation to join n-wise.
-First, Inviter generates a pair of public and private invitation keys according to Ed25519.
-The public key of the invitation is pushed to the registry using `invitationTx` transaction.
-Then the `Invitation` message with invitation private key is sent out-of-band to the Invitee.
-The invitation key pair is unique for each Invitee and can only be used once.
+First, inviter generates a pair of public and private invitation keys according to Ed25519.
+The public key of the invitation is pushed to the registry using the `invitationTx` transaction.
+Then the `Invitation` message with the invitation private key is sent out-of-band to the invitee.
+The invitation key pair is unique for each invitee and can be used only once.

-### Accepting the invitation
+#### Accepting the invitation

-Once `Invitation` received, the Invite generates a unique DID and DID Document for the n-wise and commits `AddParticipantTx` transaction to the registry.
+Once `Invitation` received, the invite generates a unique DID and DID Document for the n-wise and commits `AddParticipantTx` transaction to the registry.
 It is NOT ALLOWED to reuse DID from other relationships.

 The process of adding a new participant is shown in the figure below

 ![](add_participant.png)

-### Updating DID Document
+#### Updating DID Document

 Updating the user's DID Document is required for the key rotation or endpoint updating.
 To update the associated DID Document, user commits the `updateParticipantTx` transaction to the registry.

-### Removing a party form n-wise
+#### Removing a party form n-wise

 Removing is performed using the `removeParticipantTx` transaction.
-The user can delete himself (the corresponding transaction is signed by the user's public key).
+The user can delete itself (the corresponding transaction is signed by the user's public key).
 The owner can delete any user (the corresponding transaction is signed by the owner's public key).

-Updating n-wise meta information
+#### Updating n-wise meta information

 Meta information can be updated by the owner using the `updateMetadataTx` transaction.

-### Transferring the owner role to other party
+#### Transferring the owner role to other user

-The owner can transfer control of n-wise to another n-wise party.
+The owner can transfer control of the n-wise to other user.
 The old owner loses the corresponding privileges and becomes a regular user.
 The operation is performed using the `NewOwnerTx` transaction.

-### Notification on n-wise state update
+#### Notification on n-wise state update

-Just after committing the transaction to the n-wise registry, the participant MUST send `LedgerUpdateNotify` message to all other parties.
+Just after committing the transaction to the n-wise registry, the participant MUST send the `ledger-update-notify` message to all other parties.
-The participant who received `LedgerUpdateNotify` SHOULD get the current status from the n-wise registry.
+The participant who received `ledger-update-notify` SHOULD fetch updates from the n-wise registry.

 ### DIDComm messaging within n-wise